 The Emu Walk winds its way around residential Roxby Downs, through the community garden, over sand dunes and through nature reserves.
 The trail is marked with directional markers.
 Along the trail you will see different species of native trees as well as a glimpse of the Olympic Dam mine.

 Interpretive signage is installed along the trail, so allow time to stop and read the signs and learn about our unique town.
-Before you begin, take the time to enjoy the Roxby Downs Visitor Information Centre and Cultural Precinct.
+Before you begin, take the time to enjoy the Roxby Downs Visitor Information Centre.

 Length: 3 kilometres